MarsToPluto/QRAuthX/readme.md

 > Secure QR-based login system with 2FA and 11-word recovery phrases.
 Built using Node.js, Express, MongoDB, and TOTP.
 Inspired by WhatsApp Web login flow.

 ---

-Let me know if you want this deployed or styled with a frontend (React/HTML UI), or even Dockerized for deployment 😎